AnKoroleva/AnKoroleva/README.md

 - *I've been interested in data analytics since May 2022.
 Now I continue to* develop in this direction.

-- *I love working with numbers and learning new skills.*
+- *I love working with data and learning new skills.*

 ### Languages and tools